Saturday, April 28, 2018

 Another STosser!

-Portal To Xenithor is a brand new flick-screen platformer currently under development by Michael Keenleyside.
+Portal To Xenithor is a flick-screen platformer currently under development by Michael Keenleyside.
 The adventure begins with us having survived a crash landing on a monster-infested moon colony.
-Our job is to kill the nasties and search for a replacement spaceship before piloting it through to a victorious escape.
+Our job is to kill the nasties and search for a replacement spaceship before piloting through to a victorious escape.

-It's early days, but the storyline and map designs are nicely taking shape with end-of-level cutscenes also planned to be used as the adventure unfolds.
-The visual style is dark and moody and soon to be enhanced by eerie music.
-Michael is about six months into his project and is making nice progress with the possibility of using another engine for other parts of the game.
-And these will use the hardware scrolling and DMA Audio of the Atari STe.
+It's early days, but the storyline and map designs are taking shape.
+End-of-level cutscenes are planned to be used as the adventure unfolds.
+The visual style is dark and moody, and soon to be enhanced by eerie music.
+Michael is about six months into the project and is considering the possibility of a different engine for other parts of the game.
+These will use the hardware scrolling and DMA Audio of the Atari STe.

-Michael is nuts about STOS Game Creator and wishes to pay homage to Francois Lionet so all development will be done using this and Missing Link/Maestro.
+Michael is nuts about STOS Game Creator and wishes to pay homage to Francois Lionet, so development will be done using this and Missing Link/Maestro.
 The estimated requirements are a 4MB Atari ST with support for hard disk installation.
-Personally, I'm reminded of Stryx and Baal so cannot wait to see this completed!
+Personally, I'm reminded of Stryx and Baal and can't wait to see it completed!

 Update: Michael has started a STOS Coders group with Francois Lionet